QuantumSavory/QuantumClifford.jl/docs/src/mixed.md

 for most tasks as it is much faster by virtue of tracking the destabilizer generators.

-# Options for Constructing with MixedDestabilizer
+# Options for constructing with MixedDestabilizer

 - Given a `Destabilizer` object (which  presumesfull rank), convert it into a `MixedDestabilizer` object.
 This allows for the possibility of